-Financing the purchase of a rental property is costlier than financing a residence, and the requirements are more stringent, because the risk for the lender is higher.
-But the rate of return makes it a promising investment option.
+Financing the purchase of a rental property is costlier than financing a residence, a half a point to a full point higher rate, and the requirements are more stringent because a lender is taking on more risk.

-There are various kinds of investors and many kinds of investment properties.
-Accordingly, there are numerous methods buyers can use to finance a purchase.
+There are many kinds of investment properties, and there are different methods buyers can use to finance a purchase.

 1. Conventional mortgages

 Conventional mortgages meet the standards dictated by the two major government-sponsored mortgage agencies, Fannie Mae and Freddie Mac.
-The agencies guarantee mortgages if they meet their standards, which takes some of the risk off the lender.
+The agencies guarantee these mortgages, taking some risk off the lender.

 Some who are looking to invest might find it hard to come up with a sizable down payment or gather up cash reserves, or they might not have sky-high credit scores.
 They needn’t surrender all hope.
 There are alternative ways to break into real estate investing.